scottcolfer/scottcolfer.github.io/_posts/2019-01-02- what-is-product-management.md

 - **Senior Product Manager:** Senior Product Managers lead the product tactics and strategy for a group of products that share a value proposition.
 Senior PMs focus on the total value of the group of products, helping them to operate in relation to each other.
 This might involve re-prioritising one product in the group over another at times.
 Senior Product Managers are likely to be managing the product managers in their group.
 Senior PMs are likely to remain ‘hands-on’ in one more more products but may be working with Associate Product Managers who will pick up the product management tactics for individual products. *Some Senior PMs may remain at work on a single product that is particularly complex or challenging - this is where we make most use of contractors, for example.
 However, they will need to move into the way of working outlined above in order to develop the expertise required to progress to lead product manager.*
 - **Lead Product Manager:** Lead Product Managers lead the product tactics and strategy for an entire business-unit, product-line, or end-to-end service.
 This might involve re-prioritising one product group over another at times.
 Lead Product Managers are a member of the management team for their product area, and are responsible for the overall performance and recruitment of their product community in their product area - ‘hands-on’ product management within delivery teams is likely to disappear as this approaches and exceeds ten product managers; there will be an increasing amount of work with their middle-management team. *This represents the shift from ‘product management’ to ‘product leadership’.*
 - **Head of Product:** Head of Product supports/facilitates the product tactics and strategy for the organisation as a whole.
 This involves working closely with Portfolio & Controls through things like Triage, Prioritisation and Service Assessments.
 This might involve suggestions for business-units to explore shared opportunities that cross organisational boundaries.
 This is achieved by working closely with Lead Product Managers and their business units.
 Head of Product is responsible for the overall performance and recruitment of the product management profession, working closely with Lead Product Managers on this.

+## Product management handbook

+All of this is explored in more detail in the [Product Management Handbook](https://scottcolfer.com/product-management-handbook/) with exaplantions, suggested reading, and useful courses.

 ## Influences